Jammy2211/PyAutoLens/docs/general/configs.rst

 The output path of every non-linear search is also 'tagged' using strings based on the [search] setting of the non-linear search:

-[tag]
-    name -> str
-        The name of the non-linear search used to start the tag path of output results.
-For example for the non-linear search DynestyStatic the default name tag is 'dynesty_static'.

 visualize
 ---------